Mountains & Rocks

 Looking down the red cliff at the top of the northwest face of Mount Everts

-The West Face of Everts can be ascended from other locations, although these are much more steep and exposed.
+The Northwest Face of Everts can be ascended from other locations, although these are much more steep and exposed.
 The steepest part of the mountain is the basin on the northwest face.
 Several steep ridges ascend this face, and are very fun scrambles.
 These ridges require occasional low 5th class moves to negotiate rock bands.
 The rock on Mount Everts is very crumbly, and as such, trad climbing would be very sketchy and difficult.
 It is very easy to get cliffed out on some sections of the West Face, so make sure you don't climb up anything that you can't climb down.

 Video from the top of the Northwest Face of Mount Everts.